jentery/mdia200v4/portfolio.md

 * Synthesizes what you learned in this course.
 * Demonstrates an awareness of your interlocutor and how you're communicating with them.
 * Demonstrates and communicates how you might apply what you learned in this course.
 * Makes compelling use of concrete examples across a range of what's available (over time, across topics, through various media).

+For Option 1: 5 points will be deducted for every 250 words over the prescribed word count.

+For Option 2: 5 points will be deducted for every minute your video exceeds 12 minutes.

+The total of these points (0-100) will constitute 25% of your final mark in this course.

+*You do not need to meet the word count or 12-minute mark to earn a high grade on this assignment.*

 ## What to Submit